Indicators of wavefunction (de)localization in the avoided crossing in a quadrupole cavity: Acknowledgments

-This work was supported by the National Research Foundation of Korea, a grant funded by the Ministry of Science and ICT (Grant No. NRF-2020M3E4A1077861 \& NRF-2020R1A2C3009299) and the Ministry of Education (NRF-2018R1D1A1B07047512).
-K.-W.P. acknowledges support from the Samsung Science and Technology Foundation under Project No. SSTF-BA1502-05.
+We thank Kyungwon An for valuable comments.
+This work was supported by the National Research Foundation of Korea, a grant funded by the Ministry of Science and ICT (Grant No. NRF-2020M3E4A1077861 \& 2020R1A2C3009299) and the Ministry of Education (Grant No. NRF-2021R1I1A1A01052331 \& NRF-2021R1I1A1A01042199).